brandoncalia/Ranked-Pref-Sim/README.md

 ## :8ball: Conclusions
-Some of our most glaring observations include:
+Some observations that immediately stick out:
 * Close races are a strong predictor of method disagreements
 * Condorcet winners occur very, very frequently, in both real election and simulation
-* Baldwin agrees most frequently with Condorcet (but not always - with incomplete ballots, they can disagree)
+* Baldwin agrees most frequently with Condorcet (but not always in agreement - with incomplete ballots, they can disagree)
 * Borda and Baldwin agree much more frequently than their counterparts, Instant Runoff and Plurality

 We are most interested in the high frequency of Condorcet existence.
 This number being so high, both in practice and simulation, suggests that it could be a viable method.
 The main roadblock to Condorcet's method has always been it's potential lack of existence, but our data suggests it can be used in some way.
-Duncan Black's method, for example, capitalizes on this.
+Duncan Black's method, for example, could capitalize on this.
 We also have convincing evidence against using the traditional plurality count, seeing how frequently it disagrees with more advanced methods.
+We remain interested in attempting to "classify" the types (extreme, moderate, very similar to another candidate, etc.) of candidates who might win each respective method.